noudess/docs-main/Public-EQEmulator-Server-Setup-Guide-(Windows-32-bit,-No-Webserver).md

 _When MySQL is finished installing, you should either logoff/logon or reboot your PC to ensure the changes to the Windows PATH variable are updated **before proceeding further**_.

-### Step 3: Getting and compiling the C source code
+### Step 3: Getting and compiling the C++ source code

+These next steps will walk you through downloading the C++ source code and then compiling it into executable files.

-Now on your main C-Drive, expand the EQ folder and then right click on the folder called Source.
+1. Open the `C:\EQ` folder and then right click on the folder called Source.

-From the menu that pops up, select 'GIT Bash'.
+1. From the menu that pops up, select 'GIT Bash'.

-A command window should pop up (similar but not the same as the standard Windows command prompt).
+1. A command window should pop up (similar but not the same as the standard Windows command prompt).

-Type:
-git clone git://github.com/EQEmu/Server.git .

-Note the . at the end of the command, i.e. there is a space after Server.git and then a period/full-stop.
+1. Type: `git clone git://github.com/EQEmu/Server.git .`<br />Note the . at the end of the command, i.e. there is a space after Server.git and then a period/full-stop.
 This is important.
-It tells GIT to clone the source code into the current folder , i.e. C:\EQ\Source If you omitted the . it would create a new folder called C:\EQ\Source\Server and download the source into that.

-The output of the git clone command should look similar to this:
+It tells GIT to clone the source code into the current folder , i.e. C:\EQ\Source If you omitted the . it would create a new folder called C:\EQ\Source\Server and download the source into that.<br />The output of the git clone command should look similar to this:`

 Cloning into '.'...
 remote: Counting objects: 1288, done.